Joint Attack Helicopter Instrumented Evaluation: Trial by fire

 Such a weapon arrived on 24 April 1972, when two experimental BGM-71 TOW-equipped UH-1B Huey were sent to Kon Tum during the Easter Offensive.
+These were part of a test series taking place in the USA, CDEC 43.6, developing low-altitude flying and attack tactics.
+The crews of the two aircraft volunteered to continue testing in Vietnam.
 After shakedown and crew training, they entered combat on 4 May and on their first mission killed four M41 Walker Bulldog tanks, a 2.5 ton truck, and a 105 mm howitzer, all US-supplied equipment that had been captured from ARVN earlier in the campaign.
-Over the next weeks, the team killed dozens of targets of various sorts as PAVN prepared for an assault on Kon Tum.
+Over the next weeks, the team killed dozens of targets of various sorts as PAVN prepared their forces for an assault on Kon Tum.

 The battle opened in earnest on 25 May.
 The TOWs killed ten T-54s and added another two on the 27th, one of which the crew abandoned un-hit with the engine still running.
 In another case, a tank crew backed their tank into a house to avoid attack, only to be destroyed by a TOW fired in through a window.
 By the time the battle ended on 12 June, they had accounted for 24 tanks, 2 APCs, 7 trucks, a twin 23 mm anti-aircraft gun, a 122 mm rocket launcher and many other targets.

 The two helicopters remained until 14 October, by which point they had fired 85 TOWs to produce 26 confirmed tank kills, 3 suspected tank kills, 15 wheeled vehicles destroyed, and 33 other point targets hit.
+This is 77 hits for 85 missiles.
 During this entire time, neither helicopter received a single hit.